JamesMcNee/MigrationBuddy/README.md

 - Response time
 - Response body

-Using the above a 'report' is generated with the comparison results including a diff of the response bodies.
+Using the above a 'report' can be generated in both HTML and JSON formats.
+The HTML report includes a diff between the two response bodies.

 ## 🛠 Installation